-Three Months Ended December 31,
+ch 31,

-2 018 2017
+2 019 2018

-Balance at beginning of period \$ 315 \$ 323
+Balance at beginning of period Accruals for warranties issued during the period Accruals from acquisition and divestitures Accruals related to pre-existing warranties Settlements made (in cash or in kind) during the period Currency translation Balance at end of period \$ 315 \$ 323

-Accruals for warranties issued during the period 29 24
+Accruals for warranties issued during the period 48 52

+Accruals from acquisition and divestitures 1

-Accruals related to pre-existing warranties (5) (1)
+Accruals related to pre-existing warranties (9) (9)

-Settlements made (in cash or in kind) during the period (30) (26)
+Settlements made (in cash or in kind) during the period (51) (56)

-Currency translation 1 2
+Currency translation 1 4

-Balance at end of period \$ 310 \$ 322
+Balance at end of period \$ 304 \$ 315

 As a result of the Tyco merger in the fourth quarter of fiscal 2016, the Company recorded, as part of the acquired liabilities of Tyco, \$290 million of post sale contingent tax indemnification liabilities.
 The liabilities are recorded at fair value and relate to certain tax related matters borne by the buyer of previously divested subsidiaries of Tyco which Tyco has indemnified certain parties and the amounts are probable of being paid.
-At December 31, 2018 and September 30, 2018, the Company recorded liabilities of \$255 million.
-Of the \$255 million, \$235 million is related to prior divested businesses and the remainder relates to Tyco's tax sharing agreements from its 2007 and 2012 spin-off transactions.
+At March 31, 2019 and September 30, 2018, the Company recorded liabilities of \$255 million.
+Of the \$255 million recorded at March 31, 2019, \$235 million is related to prior divested businesses and the remainder relates to Tyco's tax sharing agreements from its 2007 and 2012 spin-off transactions.
 These are certain guarantees or indemnifications extended among Tyco, Medtronic, TE Connectivity, ADT and Pentair in accordance with the terms of the 2007 and 2012 separation and tax sharing agreements.
+Based on the current status of certain indemnifications, it is reasonably possible that tax indemnification liabilities may change in the near-term.